valk7/HEN/README.md

 ### Global:
 -Added: HEN refresh and version display on initialize, using embedded plugin.</br>
 -Improced: Replaced dev_blind with dev_rewrite to maintain RW state at all times.</br>
--Improved: The stackframe and PS3HEN bins are now merged as a single payload binary.</br> (PS3HEN.</br>BIN)
+-Improved: The stackframe and PS3HEN bins are now merged as a single payload binary.
+(PS3HEN.BIN)</br>

 ### Plugin:
 -Added: HEN version notification on boot.</br>